 Alyssa M. Johnson is a litigation associate in the New York office of Hughes Hubbard & Reed LLP.
 Alyssa’s practice focuses primarily on white collar defense, securities enforcement, and government and internal investigations.
 Alyssa has significant experience managing teams and providing clients with advice in connection with complex civil litigation matters.
 She also has significant discovery experience and has worked extensively with fact and expert witnesses.

-Alyssa maintains an active pro bono practice.
+Alyssa maintains an active pro bono practice and has dedicated hundreds of hours to assisting clients in international human rights and immigration matters.
 She currently represents a petitioner before the Inter-American Court of Human Rights in a case concerning States’ obligations to protect victims of sexual violence.
-She has also, among other efforts, submitted a petition to the United Nations Working Group on Enforced or Involuntary Disappearances (WGEID) on behalf of an Uighur client.
-Alyssa has also successfully represented clients seeking asylum and other forms of legal status in the United States.
+She also submitted a petition to the United Nations Working Group on Enforced or Involuntary Disappearances on behalf of an Uighur client and has successfully represented clients seeking asylum and other forms of legal status in the United States.

 2015-2020 Capital Pro Bono High Honor Roll, sponsored by the District of Columbia Court of Appeals and the Superior Court of the District of Columbia

 2013-14 Georgetown University Law Center Named Scholar, Samuel Dash Endowed Scholarship

 Representation of a company in an Anti-Kickback Statute investigation by the Department of Justice and state regulators

 Representation of public company and former executives in an SEC investigation into alleged material misstatements

 Provide compliance advice to a large sovereign wealth fund entity

 Representation of a company in a FINRA inquiry into potential insider trading in connection with a merger announcement